-Blood Lead - ASV Screen Printed Sensors Current Standard Current Guidance Proposed Standard Proposed Guidance b) request a venous blood specimen from the provider for confirmatory testing; or c) indicate on the report the method used, that the result is for screening purposes only, and that the result needs to be confirmed by a reference method. released with a comment that results of confirmatory testing are pending. c) Examples of reference methods include high complexity tests such as inductively coupled mass spectrometry (ICP-MS) and graphite furnace atomic absorption spectrometry (GFAAS). c) The following comment can be used on laboratory test reports to clinical health care providers: "For children 5 years old and younger, blood lead levels ≥5 μg/dl indicate that they may have been exposed to lead at levels higher than most children.
-The blood lead level should be confirmed using a venous blood sample and a NYS-permitted high complexity analytic method according the recommendations of the CDC Advisory Committee on complexity reference method (ICP-MS or GFAAS); or b) indicate on the report the method used and that the result needs to be confirmed by a high complexity reference method (ICP-MS or GFAAS). released with a comment that results of confirmatory testing by a high complexity reference method are pending. b) Examples of reference methods include high complexity tests such as inductively coupled mass spectrometry (ICP-MS) and graphite furnace atomic absorption spectrometry (GFAAS). b) The following comment can be used on laboratory test reports to clinical health care providers: "For children 5 years old and younger, blood lead levels ≥5 μg/dl indicate that they may have been exposed to lead at levels higher than most children.
-The blood lead level should be confirmed using a venous blood sample and a NYS-permitted high complexity analytic method according the recommendations of the CDC Childhood Lead Poisoning Prevention.
+Toxicology Blood Lead - ASV Screen-Printed Sensors Blood Lead ASV Sensors Sustaining Standard of Practice 11 (BLS S11): Confirmatory Testing with LeadCare Plus or LeadCare Ultra a) An unopened venous specimen is preferable for confirmatory testing.
+When this is not possible or feasible (e.g. with young children), and the confirmed result is also elevated, the confirming laboratory can acknowledge the issue on the test report.
+Test result comment example: "The test specimen may have been compromised during previous testing.
+Result should be confirmed with another venous blood specimen."
+When blood lead concentrations greater than or equal to 40 micrograms/dL are obtained from a venous sample the laboratory must either: a) if sufficient venous blood remains, refer the specimen to a NYS- permitted laboratory holding the permit category of Toxicology - Blood Lead - Comprehensive for confirmatory testing by a high complexity reference method (ICP-MS or GFAAS); or a) Preliminary results may be released with a comment that results of confirmatory testing are pending. b) indicate on the report the method used and that the result needs to be confirmed by a high complexity reference method (ICP-MS or GFAAS).
+Examples of reference methods include high complexity tests such as inductively coupled mass spectrometry (ICP-MS) and graphite furnace atomic absorption spectrometry (GFAAS). b) The following comment can be used on laboratory test reports to clinical health care providers: "For children 5 years old and younger, blood lead levels ≥5 μg/dl indicate that they may have been exposed to lead at levels higher than most children.
+The blood lead level should be confirmed using a venous blood sample and a NYS-permitted high complexity analytic method according the recommendations of the CDC Advisory Committee on Childhood Lead Poisoning Prevention.
 Since no safe BLL in children has been identified, no detectable level should be considered 'normal'."
-Advisory Committee on Childhood Lead Poisoning Prevention.
-Since no safe BLL in children has been identified, no detectable level should be